MDIL-SNU/SIMPLE-NN/docs/models/hdnn/hdnn.rst

 * :code:`break_max`\: (int, default: 10)
   If save criteria is not satisfied in current save points, :code:`break_count` increases.
   Optimization process is terminated when :code:`break_count` >= :code:`break_max`.
-  This tag is only activated when total_epoch is negative.
+  This tag is only activated when total_iteration is negative.

 * :code:`print_structure_rmse`\: (boolean, default: false)
   If :code:`true`, RMSEs for each structure type are also printed in LOG file.